7 Best Substitutes for Agave Nectar

 1. Maple syrup

 Maple syrup is a delicious and versatile sweetener that has been used for centuries.
 This sweetener has a unique flavor that is perfect for pancakes, waffles, and other breakfast foods.
+It is a very good substitute for agave that has a similar sweetness level.

 It can also be used in baking or as a topping for desserts.